bluekeel-applications/tracking-api/README.md

 # BlueKeel - Tracking Layer - API

-Node lambdas using Serverless to run in API Gateway
+Node lambdas using Serverless to run Express API

 ## install serverless and log in